WQRF-TV: History

 The station signed on November 27, 1978, as the market's fourth television outlet, first broadcasting from studios located on Kishwaukee Street between State and 1st streets in downtown Rockford.
-It was the last full-power analog television station to sign on in Rockford, while other stations in the area since then have either been low-powered, cable-only, or on digital subchannels.
+It was the last full-power analog television station to sign on in Rockford, while other stations in the area since then have either been low-power, cable-only, or on digital subchannels.
 Airing an analog signal on UHF channel 39, WQRF was founded by local businessman Marvin Palmquist.
 The channel allotment was previously used by WTVO from its sign-on in 1953 until 1967.
 It was promoted as an independent, "family-oriented" alternative to the area's big three network affiliates.
 Palmquist sold the station to Orion Broadcasting in 1984.

 Overcoming a four-month wait to finally get on-the-air, WQRF's first program was an episode of the classic sitcom Gomer Pyle, U.S.M.C..
 Among some of the earlier programs to also air on the station were I Love Lucy, The Bob Newhart Show, The Jeffersons, The Dick Van Dyke Show and first-run fare such as Entertainment Tonight, the original nighttime edition of Family Feud, The PTL Club and The 700 Club.

-As it was the only Independent outlet in the market, WQRF stocked up much of its programming schedule with live sports including Major League Baseball (Chicago White Sox, St. Louis Cardinals and Milwaukee Brewers), the NBA (Chicago Bulls and Milwaukee Bucks), NFL preseason action (Chicago Bears) and college sports (specifically Big Ten Conference football and basketball).
-Orion Broadcasting sold WQRF to Family Group Broadcasting in May 1986, sharing ownership and graphical imaging with WGBA-TV in Green Bay, Wisconsin, WVFT-TV in Roanoke, Virginia, WPGX in Panama City, Florida, WFGX in Fort Walton Beach, Florida and WLAX in La Crosse, Wisconsin.
+As it was the only independent station in the market, WQRF stocked up much of its programming schedule with live sports including Major League Baseball (Chicago White Sox, St. Louis Cardinals and Milwaukee Brewers), the NBA (Chicago Bulls and Milwaukee Bucks), NFL preseason action (Chicago Bears) and college sports (specifically Big Ten Conference football and basketball).
+Orion Broadcasting sold WQRF to Family Group Broadcasting in May 1986, sharing ownership and graphical imaging with WGBA-TV in Green Bay, Wisconsin, WVFT-TV in Roanoke, Virginia, WPGX in Panama City, Florida, WFGX in Fort Walton Beach, Florida, and WLAX in La Crosse, Wisconsin.
 The station later relocated its operations to a new building located on South Main Street/IL 2 in Rockford.

 The station joined Fox in August 1989.
 For the network's first three years of existence, cable subscribers watched Fox through Chicago's WFLD, Madison's WMSN-TV, or Milwaukee's WCGV-TV, depending on the location.
 Within four years of joining Fox, WQRF ranked as one of the network's highest-rated stations.
 On September 12 of that year, Family Group sold the station to Petracom Broadcasting.
 Petracom in turn sold it to Quorum Broadcasting in 1998.

-With the expansion of Fox's prime time programming and the move of sports coverage to cable on Comcast SportsNet Chicago and its forerunners and the Big Ten Network, much of WQRF's off-network reruns from yesteryear and sports coverage had gradually disappeared.
+With the expansion of Fox's prime time programming and the move of Big Ten Conference sports rights to Fox, WQRF has become more competitive over the years.
 The station joined Nexstar as part of the company's acquisition of Quorum Broadcasting in late 2003.
 On November 22, 2004, Mission Broadcasting bought WTVO from Young Broadcasting for $21 million, entered into a shared services agreement with WQRF, with WQRF moving into WTVO's studio, though WQRF is technically the senior partner.